Skip to content

 What Herzberg found

-In the 1950s and 60s, psychologist Frederick Herzberg researched to determine the effect of attitude on motivation.
+In the 1950s and 1960s, psychologist Frederick Herzberg studied the effect of attitude on motivation.
 He asked people to describe situations where they felt really good, and really bad, about their jobs.
-He found that people who felt good about their jobs gave very different responses from the people who felt bad.
+People who felt good gave very different responses from those who felt bad.

 This was unexpected.
 The intuitive assumption is that satisfaction and dissatisfaction are two ends of one continuum.
 If the things that make you happy are present, you are satisfied.
 If they are absent, you are dissatisfied.